anydigital/eleventy-bricks/README.md

 **How it works:**

-1. Use the `rootBrick` shortcode in your base template to mark where dependencies should be injected
+1. Use the `bricksRegistry` shortcode in your base template to mark where dependencies should be injected
 2. Use the `brick` shortcode to register and render brick components that declare their dependencies
 3. The system automatically collects all dependencies and injects them when the page is built